bc-nogueira/telegram-bot-openai/README.md

 This is a Telegram bot integrated with OpenAI.
 Currently it allows interaction with Chat GPT 3.5 and image generation.

+This app doesn't save any information to the database.

 ## Gems

 The main gems are: